qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 status of lengthy operations.

-If a new plugin or a plugin update is available, you will see a message at the far right of the status bar.
+If a new plugin or a plugin update is available, you will see a message at the far left of the status bar.
 On the right side of the status bar is a small checkbox which can be used to temporarily prevent layers being rendered to the map view (see Section :ref:`redraw_events` below).
 The icon |mIconStopRendering|
 immediately stops the current map rendering process.